clvx/wikiland/kubernetes/digitalocean.md

 - Volumes can only be attached to one Droplet at a time.

 - Up to 7 volumes can be attached to a single Droplet.

+- Volumes are charged at a rate of $0.10 per GB per month.

+#### Storage - K8s

+- Create and access DigitalOcean block storage volumes by creating a PersistentVolumeClaim as part of your deployment.

+- If a volume does not exist when creating the PersistentVolumeClaim, one will be created.
+If one already exists, then the existing volume will be mounted on the first object.

+- Billing for the block storage volume begins when the object is successfully created.

+- To end billing, you *MUST* explicitly delete the volume.

+- When you’ve deleted a cluster from the control panel, the volume will not be automatically deleted and billing will continue.
+In this case, visit the control panel and manually delete the block storage volume.

+#### Notes in storage and k8s

+Volumes created and attached to the droplet/worker by the Panel **ARE NOT REFLECTED** in the Kubernetes PersistenVolume list.
+The only way to create a volume for Kubernetes is through the PersistenVolumeClaim Object.

+> DO allows to create PV and create a PVC referring that PV.
+However, the pv's claim doesn't appear listed in the volumes page.